sc-ventures/cloudbreak-documentation/docs/upgrade.md

     Cloudbreak needs to download updated docker images for the new version, so this step may take a while.

-In addition, if you have any clusters running, you must update them using the folloing steps.
+In addition, if you have any clusters running, you must update them using the following steps.

 ### Update Existing Clusters